JamesNZL/notion-oauth-pkce/README.md

 This is a Notion OAuth PKCE proxy build with [Next.js](https://nextjs.org).

-We have built this for [Hypersonic Raycast App](https://hypersonic.run), a Notion to-do app for Raycast.
 Currently Notion API does not support PKCE entirely, so the only solution to use oAuth with your app is using a proxy like this.

-The proxy server has been tested with our own app but it may need some tweaks to adapt it to your use case so use it as an starting point.
+The proxy server has been designed to follow this auth flow detailed [on this page](https://jamesnzl.notion.site/notion-assignment-import-c3a8c6f233de439e8f5e903826e78bd9).
+It may need some tweaks to adapt it to your use case so use it as an starting point.

 ## Configuration